 Essays are common in middle school, high school and college.
 You may even need to write essays in the business world (although they are usually called reports at that point).
 An essay is defined as a short piece of writing that expresses information as well as the writer's opinion.
 Learn how to write an essay using 8 simple steps.

 8 Steps to Writing an Essay

 For some, writing an essay is as simple as sitting down at their computer and beginning to type.
 But a lot more planning goes into writing an essay successfully.
-If you have never written an essay before, or if you struggle with writing and want to improve your skills, it is a good idea to follow a number of important steps in the essay writing process.
+If you have never written an essay before, you struggle with writing and want to improve your skills, or you're tasked with writing an essay fast, it is a good idea to follow a number of important steps in the essay writing process.

 For example, to write an essay, you should generally:

 - decide what kind of essay to write

 - brainstorm your topic

 - edit your writing to check spelling and grammar